 "army" and man

 "man".
 It was introduced to England by the Normans, died out, and was revived in the English-speaking world in the 19th century.
-It was borne by a 18th-century Russian missionary to Alaska who is venerated as a saint in the Orthodox Church, though in his case the name is an alternate transcription of German
+It was borne by an 18th-century Russian missionary to Alaska who is venerated as a saint in the Orthodox Church, though in his case the name is an alternate transcription of German

-HERMES m Greek Mythology, Ancient Greek
+Hermes m Greek Mythology, Ancient Greek

 Probably from Greek ἕρμα (herma)

 .
 Hermes was a Greek god associated with speed and good luck, who served as a messenger to Zeus

 and the other gods.
 He was also the patron of travellers, writers, athletes, merchants, thieves and orators.... [more]

 Homer m English, Ancient Greek (Anglicized)

 From the Greek name Ὅμηρος (Homeros)

 , derived from ὅμηρος (homeros)

 .
 Homer was the Greek epic poet who wrote the Iliad

 's journey home after the war.
 There is some debate about when he lived, or if he was even a real person, though most scholars place him in the 8th century BC.
 In the modern era, Homer

 has been used as a given name in the English-speaking world (chiefly in America) since the 18th century.
 This name is borne by the cartoon father on the television series The Simpsons

-HORACE m English, French
+Horace m English, French

-English and French form of HORATIUS
+English and French form of Horatius

 , and the name by which the Roman poet Quintus Horatius Flaccus is commonly known those languages.
 In the modern era it has been used as a given name since the Renaissance, in honour of the poet.